HuStmpHrrr/news_crawl/README.md

 ```

 to setup binary dependencies.
 If OS is not Debian derived, change `INSTALLER` variable in the script, and this
 hopefully should work.
-If OS is windows, good luck.
+If OS is windows, good luck, binary depedencies need to be resolved by hand.

-Run
+Then run

 ```
 $ ./py_deps.sh